hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-Number of parallel processes used to import ERA1 archive files before full synchronization begins.
+Number of parallel processes used to [import ERA1 archive files](../../how-to/era1-file-full-sync.md) before full synchronization begins.
 Increasing this may improve performance when loading files from remote sources or on systems with high I/O capacity.
 The default is `1`.

-In most cases, `1` is recommended unless slow file downloads are a limiting factor.
+In most cases, we recommend using the default unless slow file downloads are a limiting factor.

 ### `era1-import-prepipeline-enabled`